Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Background

+\begin{enumerate} \item The map $f$ is bijective, i.e. $f$ maps from all edges to all edges and from all vertices to all vertices; \item $f$ is continuous, i.e. $f$ is an isomorphism from $X$ to $Y$, allowing for the graph operations of \textit{smoothing out} and \textit{subdivision} of edges; and \item The inverse function $f^{-1}$ is continuous. \end{enumerate}

+These criteria do not form the centerpiece of the present work; rather, the notion of topologically-equivalent graphs will be useful for understanding the rest of the paper.

-In the context of the qubit-mapping problem, we consider two objects: an \textit{interaction graph}, which is a graph representation of the quantum circuit that we would like to execute (vertices represent qubits and single-qubit gates, edges two-qubit gates), and the \textit{coupling graph}, which is a graph representation of the QPU's geometric connectivity.
-Most realistic QPU layouts are accompanied with \textit{calibration and noise statistics} which are added to the graph; these data usually include two-qubit gate error rates, single-qubit error rates, execution times (gate length), relaxation energies, and decoherence characteristic times $T1$ and $T2$ \cite{hardware-aware}.
-The goal is to match the geometric connectivity of the interaction graph to that of the coupling graph as closely as possible, in our case, while regarding the noise characteristics of the device as well.
-In the present work, we do not directly utilize calibration statistics from a real quantum computer; instead, we have analyzed the statistics from several of the IBM quantum computers \cite{64IBM,Murali_2020software,noisy1}, and assume errors on the same order of magnitude (which are typically $\sim 10^{2}$ for single-qubit errors, and $\sim 10^{3}$ for two-qubit gate errors and measurement errors \cite{noisy1}).
-This procedure is discussed in detail in \cref{description_algs-section} .
-Additionally, several proposals show that qubits can be given \textit{initial mappings}, which later may be modified in timestep fashion as the execution of the algorithm progresses.
-As the basis for this work considers only the initial-mapping portion of the qubit-mapping problem, we refer the reader to \cite{temporal1,qubitproblem1,lao-mapping1,Tan_2020-medina-talk} for work involving \textit{time-scheduling techniques}.
+Most realistic QPU layouts are accompanied with \textit{noise-calibration statistics} which are added to the graph; these data usually include two-qubit gate error rates, single-qubit error rates, execution times (gate length), relaxation energies, and decoherence characteristic times $T1$ and $T2$ \cite{hardware-aware}.
+The goal is to match the geometric connectivity of the IG to that of the CG as closely as possible (in effect defining a \textit{graph isomorphism} in the case of an exact match \cite{gross1987topological}) while taking into account the noise-calibration statistics of the quantum device as well.
+In the present work, we do not directly utilize the noise-calibration statistics from a real quantum computer; instead, we have analyzed the statistics from several of the IBM quantum computers \cite{64IBM,Murali_2020software,noisy1}, and assume random errors on the same order of magnitude (which are typically $\sim 10^{-3}$ for single-qubit errors, and $\sim 10^{-2}$ for two-qubit gate errors and measurement errors \cite{noisy1}), which are then randomly assigned to nodes and edges on the QPU CG.
+These errors are utilized in a cost function for evaluating the success rate of the quantum algorithm, using our HQAA.
+The procedure for this analysis is discussed in detail in \cref{description_algs-section} .
+Additionally, several proposals show that qubits can be given \textit{initial assignments}, which later may be modified in timestep fashion as the execution of the algorithm progresses.
+As the basis for this work considers only the \textit{initial assignment} for the qubit-mapping problem, we refer the reader to \cite{temporal1,qubitproblem1,lao-mapping1,Tan_2020-medina-talk} for work involving \textit{routing/time-scheduling techniques}.